ParsonsZeng/ThirstyScholar.github.io/README.md

 ![ppo_cartpole_result](PPO/ppo_cartpole_result.png)

-I also normalized the state input by keeping a running stat using code from [John Schulman's repo](https://github.com/joschu/modular_rl/blob/master/modular_rl/running_stat.py) and slightly modified the reward function to make it more suitable for learning.
+I also standardized the state input by keeping a running stat (taken from [John Schulman's repo](https://github.com/joschu/modular_rl/blob/master/modular_rl/running_stat.py)) and slightly modified the reward function to make it more suitable for learning.